skalarproduktraum/phd-thesis/chapters/rendering.md

 Scenegraphs can be traversed in a variety of ways, such as depth-first traversal.
 Depth-first traversal is also used by default in scenery.
 The renderer can make further optimisations, such as drawing it in front-to-back order, where spatial sorting is applied after gathering nodes, e.g. to draw transparent objects in the correct way.

-The exception to normal scenegraph traversal is [Instancing], where copies of a node are not added as children, but to the special `instances` property as performance optimisation.
+The exception to normal scenegraph traversal is _instancing_ (described in detail in [Instancing]), where copies of a node are not added as children, but to the special `instances` property as performance optimisation.
 See the section on instancing for details.

 ### The Nodes